hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 ### Other alignment methods

-We don't recommend center or justified alignment of content within a cell or table.
+We don’t recommend center or justified alignment of content within a cell or table.
 These alignment methods can result in the content being difficult to read, especially if it is variable in length.

 !!!
 Dont

-Don't center header labels or cell content within a table.
+Don’t center header labels or cell content within a table.

 ![Example of centered content within a table](/assets/components/table/center-justified-alignment.png) !!!